elifrenkgoren/GYM-Management-System/docs/project_risk_and_validation.md

 •	The system works without major errors
 •	Database operations are consistent
 •	The user interface is easy to use

+Conclusion
+The implemented risk management, security measures, testing strategies, and development roadmap help ensure the stability and reliability of the Gym Management System.
+These practices contribute to a secure and efficient system for managing gym members, trainers, and payments.